MikeBarberry/MikeBarberry/README.md

  - GitHub alt account specifically for bootcamp :running:  [GitHub](https://github.com/MikeBarberry-Flatiron)

 ## Shoutout :heart::
 Big shout out to [Netlify](https://www.netlify.com/) for being awesome to use (and free!).
-Many of my personal project frontends are deployed with them.
+Many of my personal project front ends are deployed there.